joshstevens19/rindexer/README.md

 - csv autogenerate code
 - internal tables in postgres like last seen blocks etc
 - finish command line https://ponder.sh/docs/api-reference/create-ponder
-- look into logging for better dev ex seeing what's happening with internal logs with files for traces
 - look into load balancing of RPCs
 - look into internal caching to make things faster
 - look into dependency mappings to allow you to index based on trees structure